Stephen Duffy: Tin Tin

 In 1982, he created the band Tin Tin, with John Mulligan and Dik Davis (both then of Fashion), Andy "Stoker" Growcott (of Dexys Midnight Runners) and Bob Lamb (original producer of Birmingham band UB40).
-Originally called Holy Tin Tin before being shortened, the band was signed with WEA Records in the UK, and released the single "Kiss Me" in 1982 but was unsuccessful.
+Originally called Holy Tin Tin before being shortened, the band were signed with WEA Records in the UK, and released the single "Kiss Me" in 1982, but this was unsuccessful.
 By 1983, Tin Tin had signed with Sire Records in the US, and "Kiss Me" hit the dance charts there.
-Another single, "Hold It", was also released in 1983 which peaked at no.55 in the UK.
+Another single, "Hold It", was also released in 1983, and peaked at no. 55 in the UK.

 After a stint of working in the US, Duffy returned to England and signed a deal as a solo artist with Virgin 10.
 Now working under the name Stephen "Tin Tin" Duffy, he recorded a new version of "Kiss Me" which was released in 1984, this time only in the local West Midlands area, followed by a nationwide release of "She Makes Me Quiver" which peaked at no. 88 in September 1984.
 At the end of 1984, Duffy recorded a third version of "Kiss Me", produced by J.J.
 Jeczalik and Nicholas Froome, which was released in February 1985.
 It debuted at no. 22 and peaked at no. 4 in the UK and stayed in the Top 10 for five weeks.
 Duffy followed it with the single "Icing on the Cake", which peaked at no. 14 in June 1985.

 Duffy's first full album, The Ups and Downs (produced by Duffy, Froome, Jeczalik, Booker T. Jones, and Stephen Street), reached number 35 in the UK.
 Prior to the release of The Ups And Downs, Stephen Duffy and his brother Nick formed their own design office called "DUFFY and DUFFY".
 For the album's preview release, they had an exhibition of about 80 paintings, drawings, photographs, and video.

 A new single, "Unkiss That Kiss", was released in September 1985 and peaked at no. 77 in the UK.
 For this single, Duffy had become known as Stephen A.J.
 Duffy after dropping the "Tin Tin" reference from his stage name.
 The single was the first to be taken from the album Because We Love You, released in early 1986, for which he was credited simply as Stephen Duffy.
-Additional singles from the album were "I Love You" (which peaked at no. 86) and "Something Special" which was a collaboration with Sandii (of Sandii & the Sunsetz), however this single (and the album itself) failed to chart.
+Additional singles from the album were "I Love You" (which peaked at no. 86) and "Something Special" which was a collaboration with Sandii (of Sandii & the Sunsetz); however, this single (and the album itself) failed to chart.